20 Essential social media management tips for successful local marketingBy Lawrence Dy

 Community management tips for different social media platforms

-No list of tips for social media managers would be complete without talking about the importance of building a full audience-engaged community that includes consumers.
+No list of tips or hacks for social media managers would be complete without talking about the importance of building a full audience-engaged community that includes consumers.
 Demonstrating shared values, participating in social media conversations, and acting on follower feedback will help build a strong brand image and encourage loyalty.

 10. Create and follow a social media policy to ensure compliance and consistency